KxSystems/docs/docs/basics/internal.md

 !!! warning

     `-n!` bindings are subject to change.
 If a cover function is provided in the `.q` or `.Q` namespaces – use that instead!

 [![Neal Stephenson thinks it’s cute to name his labels 'dengo'](../img/goto.png "Neal Stephenson thinks it’s cute to name his labels 'dengo'")](https://xkcd.com/292/)
 _xkcd.com_

-==These should rarely – if ever – be used==, but in order to recognise them when seen in the wild, here is a partial list.

 ## `-1!x` (`hsym`)